DanielGallo/giv_tcp/README.md

 ## GivTCP Read data

-GivTCP collects all invertor and battery data through the "runAll" function.
+GivTCP collects all inverter and battery data through the "runAll" function.
 It creates a nested data structure with all data available in a structured format.
 Data Elements are:
 * Energy - Today and all-time Total
     * Today